Growli

 Is blue ginger poisonous to dogs?

-Yes — the ASPCA lists Blue Ginger (Dichorisandra thyrsiflora) as mildly toxic to dogs.
+Yes — Blue Ginger (Dichorisandra thyrsiflora) is regarded as mildly toxic to dogs, based on genus- and family-level toxicity data.
 Dichorisandra thyrsiflora is not individually listed by the ASPCA.
 As a member of Commelinaceae — a family that includes mildly irritant species — a conservative 'mildly-toxic' rating applies.
 Sap contact may cause skin irritation; ingestion may cause mild gastrointestinal upset in pets.

 How serious is it if my dog ate blue ginger?